Sirius-social/sirius-sdk-python/how-tos/anon_credentials/README.rst

 Let's pay attention to some lines of code
 ==========================================

-1. DKMS is maintaining independently of DID.
-Indy Wallet use **Elliptic Curve Cryptography** inside so all relationships and anon-cred mechanisms acts in virtual mathematics world of elliptic curves and wallet is secure storage only that support of reusing yourself relationships cause of persistent wallet storage.
+1. DKMS is maintaining independently of DIDs.
+Indy Wallet uses **Elliptic Curve Cryptography** inside so all relationships and anon-cred mechanisms acts in virtual mathematics world of elliptic curves and wallet is only a secure storage that supports reusing its relationships using the persistent wallet storage.

     .. code-block:: python